sparsifai/epruning/README.md

 SqueezeNet | 1.33x| 3558

-Again, we need to emphasize that this is a quick implementation and a parallel version will be uploaded asap.
+Again, we need to emphasize that this is a quick implementation and a parallel version will be uploaded asap!

 ## Contact